KN2M Remote Station

 I hope you like the videos.
 Here are some photos of the antennas, starting with the SteppIR mounted at 110': The 40m monoband is above and the Skyhawk is below.

-This is another photo of the South tower, showing the ring rotors, the 4 Square for 80m, the Skyhawk and the two 10m antennas.
-The 10m stack includes the three lower antennas using a StackMatch.
+This is an older photo of the South tower, showing the ring rotors, the 4 Square for 80m, the Skyhawk and the two 10m antennas.
+The 10m stack has now been relocated on the front tower and is fixed into EU.
+The antennas were replaced with two more Skyhawks and all three are stacked using a StackMatch.
 The small building holds the custom switching necessary to turn all 8 rings with a single controller, terminals for the control wires and the coax switching.
 Keeping this indoors really the weather from affecting the connections.
 We have electricity in the buildings and WiFi.

 This next photo shows the North tower with the 15 and 20m stacks.
 The antennas rotate and operate in pairs or individually.